Microsoft Office has been a staple of businesses for years and with its simplicity, value, and cloud capabilities, why wouldn’t it be?

 Ensuring information is secure and protected from cyberattacks is obviously a major focus for any business.

-With Office 365, research companies and IT professionals have continuously expressed their concerns over security.
+With Microsoft 365, research companies and IT professionals have continuously expressed their concerns over security.

 The biggest gripe from users was often that they had to handle many aspects of security manually if they wanted to ensure they were fully protected against phishing and security threats.